 Live music is a key feature of the the Festival, with a different act performing on the Friday and Saturday evenings.
 Acts in the past have included The Black Sheep Band, Agents Orange,The Outhouse Critics, Barely Legal, The Langfords, Reload and Drop the Fish.
 Providing a wide range, the music suits all tastes and after a few ales it is not long before people are tearing up the dancefloor (grass…).
 On Saturday afternoon we have a relaxed family session from 12-6pm.
-We are busy finalising acts for 2019 – keep checking out this page for the latest confirmations.
+We are busy finalising acts for next year – keep checking out this page for the latest confirmations.
 Also, do contact us if you have a suggestion!

 The Peaky’s have been out and about playing lots of local venues and we are very excited to welcome them to headline our Friday night session.